Brightify/Fetcher/README.md

 #### Predefined headers

 `Headers` gathers all predefined headers.
 They are represented as nested structs added by extensions.
-For example this is implementation of `Accept`:
+For example this is the implementation of `Accept`:

 ```Swift
 extension Headers {